brianneisler/evolution-drone/README.md

 Once a device is detected, an event will be dispatched that contains the new Device instance.
 You can then use this instance to connect to the Drone controller.

-After you connect to a Device, that instance will then emit DeviceEvents that contain details of how the controller is being used.
+After you connect to a Device, that instance will then emit DeviceDataEvents that contain details of how the controller is being used.

 This library is a work in progress and a side hobby of mine.
 If you have interest in contributing or specific requests, please feel free to open up an issue on github and I will get back to you.

-Latest Version `0.0.1`
+Latest Version `0.0.2`

 NOTE: This documentation is still being written.
 If you click on a link and it doesn't go anywhere, it's likely because that portion of the docs hasn't been